jfcap/janet-luajit/README.md

 ```
 > ./install-luajit-local.sh
 ```
-Alternatively edit `build.janet` to adapt the paths to your LuaJit installation.
+Alternatively edit `configure.janet` to adapt the paths to your LuaJIT installation.

 To build the Janet native module